JamBot3000/WebPortfolio/README.md

 # Overview

-This is my in-progress online web portfolio, available [here]().
+This is my in-progress online web portfolio soon to be deployed via [Vercel](https://vercel.com/).
 This project was built using [Next.js](https://nextjs.org/), a framework that combines Node.JS and React.JS to enable the development of small or large scale applications

 # Reusing this project